MNeverOff/stripe-link-file-delivery/README.md

 ## Getting started without the guide

 1. Check out the repository into a local folder, open the terminal at the root folder.
+2. Do `npm install && zip -r ../file-and-email-delivery.zip .` to generate the zipped folder with all the necessary files.
-2. Do `cd email-delivery` followed by `npm install && zip -r ../email-delivery.zip .`  and then `cd ../file-delivery` followed by `npm install && zip -r ../file-delivery.zip .`.
+3. Do `cd email-delivery` followed by `npm install && zip -r ../email-delivery.zip .`  and then `cd ../file-delivery` followed by `npm install && zip -r ../file-delivery.zip .`.
 This will generate the node_modules folders necessary for Lambdas to work.
-3. Go to the AWS Console and create a new Lambda function for each of the zipped folders, using the `index.mjs` as the handler.
+4. Go to the AWS Console and create a new Lambda function for each of the zipped folders, using the `index.mjs` as the handler.
-4. Configure the API Gateway to point to the Lambda functions and supply the Stage Varibles as per the `index.mjs` files in both file and email delivery folders.
+5. Configure the API Gateway to point to the Lambda functions and supply the Stage Varibles as per the `index.mjs` files in both file and email delivery folders.
-5. Configure the Environment variables as per the `index.mjs` files in both file and email delivery folders.
+6. Configure the Environment variables as per the `index.mjs` files in both file and email delivery folders.
-6. Configure the Stripe Payment Link to point to the API Gateway URL for the `file-delivery` Lambda.
+7. Configure the Stripe Payment Link to point to the API Gateway URL for the `file-delivery` Lambda.
-7. Configure a new Stripe Webhook on the `checkout.session.completed` event to point to the API Gateway URL for the `email-delivery` Lambda.
+8. Configure a new Stripe Webhook on the `checkout.session.completed` event to point to the API Gateway URL for the `email-delivery` Lambda.
-8. Use the Stripe Test mode to ensure that your customer path is working as expected and an email is sent out with the file download link.
+9. Use the Stripe Test mode to ensure that your customer path is working as expected and an email is sent out with the file download link.

 ## License